AidenSorabji/System-Info-Py3/README.md

 # Commands

-*sys* - Tells you your system (ex.
+`sys` - Tells you your system (ex.
 Darwin)

-*net* - Tells you your computers network name
+`net` - Tells you your computers network name

-*platform* - Tells you your platform (ex. windows, macos, linux)
+`platform` - Tells you your platform (ex. windows, macos, linux)

-*machine* - Tells you your arch (x86)
+`machine` - Tells you your arch (x86)

-*win_ed* - Tells you your windows edition (ex. enterprise)
+`win_ed` - Tells you your windows edition (ex. enterprise)

-And more! - If you want to see other commands, you can now type "*cmds*" to see the other commands you can do.
+And more! - If you want to see other commands, you can now type `cmds` to see the other commands you can do.

 # Help
 If you are encountering issues, please try to following: